vmiezah/MovieApp/README.md

 # MovieApp

-Flix is an app that allows users to browse movies from the [The Movie Database API](http://docs.themoviedb.apiary.io/#).
+MovieApp is an app that allows users to browse movies from the [The Movie Database API](http://docs.themoviedb.apiary.io/#).

 ---

-## Flix Part 1
+## MovieApp Part 1

 ### User Stories